matter-labs/era-compiler-solidity/docs/src/04-standard-json.md

       "fallbackToOptimizingForSize": false
     },

-    // Optional: Version of the EVM *solc* will produce IR for.
+    // Optional: Version of the EVM solc will produce IR for.
     // Affects type checking and code generation.
     // Can be "homestead", "tangerineWhistle", "spuriousDragon", "byzantium", "constantinople", "petersburg", "istanbul", "berlin", "london", "paris", "shanghai", "cancun" or "prague" (TODO, experimental).
     // Only used with Solidity, and only affects Yul and EVM assembly codegen.
-For instance, with version "cancun", *solc* will produce `MCOPY` instructions, whereas with older EVM versions it will not.
+For instance, with version "cancun", solc will produce `MCOPY` instructions, whereas with older EVM versions it will not.
-    // Default: chosen by *solc*, is version-dependent.
+    // Default: chosen by solc, is version-dependent.
     "evmVersion": "cancun",
-    // Optional, Deprecated, zksolc: Switches the *solc* codegen to EVM assembly, as by default zksolc has been using Yul codegen by default for historical reasons.
+    // Optional, Deprecated, zksolc: Switches the solc codegen to EVM assembly, as by default zksolc has been using Yul codegen by default for historical reasons.
     // Will be replaced by "codegen" and removed in the future.
     // Default: false.
     "forceEVMLA": true,